shoully/policies/Drag_Tac_Toe.md

 # Drag Tac Toe
 ## Privacy Policy

-**Version:** 1.1
+**Version:** 1.2
-**Date:** September 8, 2024
+**Date:** September 10, 2024

-I, Ihab Shoully, developed the game "Drag Tac Toe" as a paid, offline app.
+I, Ihab Ahmed, developed the game "Drag Tac Toe" as a paid, offline app.
 This game is provided for a one-time purchase fee and is intended for use as is.

 ### Information Collection and Use
 We do not collect, store, or process any personal data.
 The game operates entirely offline with no internet access or permissions.
 Your privacy is our priority, and we ensure that no personal information is captured, transmitted, or used in any way.